stanleyreubens/Quanser_QCar2_setup/README.md

 ## Step 1 – Initial Setup
 1. **Connect to QCar with WinSCP** using its IP address.
    - First, verify you can ping the QCar from the host machine.
+   - Make sure Xlaunch is running on your host PC

 2. **Configure PuTTY for X11 Forwarding** on the host machine:
    - Open PuTTY → expand **Connection → SSH → X11**.